Morning Star Boys' Ranch

-Vision: Through its programs and services, Morning Star provides love, professional care, guidance and hope to children, youth and families.
-Morning Star nurtures their social, moral, educational and emotional growth.

 Controversies

 The Morning Stars Boys’ Ranch has been subject to multiple lawsuits alleging sexual and physical abuse of the children placed in its care.
 The priest overseeing the boys during the time of the alleged physical and sexual abuse were reinstated to the church in 2015.

 Beginning in 2005, persons who experienced alleged sexual and physical abuse as children began bringing lawsuits against the facility.
 Several claimed that they were sexually abused by the priest, who was reinstated, when they were children in the care of Morning Star Boys’ Ranch.
 By 2007, thirteen people who were in the care of the facility had brought lawsuits for physical and sexual abuse.
 According to documents produced through public records requests, reports of molestation and rape exist beginning in 1978.

 Services

 Murphy House

 Murphy House is a residential care facility for boys ages 6 to 12.
 The residential program implements best practices in treatment programs.
-This program sets behavioral improvement goals for each boy in social skills, emotional regulation and education, with boys that range in age form 6 to 12 years.
+This program sets behavioral improvement goals for each boy in social skills, emotional regulation and education, with boys that range in age from 6 to 12 years.
 Once a boy graduates from Morning Star Boys’ Ranch and is either reunified with parents/kinship or receives a foster care placement, he continues to receive a continuum of care through additional services which include: In Home Wrap Around Program, Morning Star Foster Care Services respite, case aide and Morning Star Community Services.